 Climate Action

-Fellows would do in person outreach, through door to door flyering, community events such as EV showcases and ride and drives), tabling at broader community events (fairs, block parties, etc), presentations, and more, to multi family housing properties served by the The Equitable Charging Access for Renters in the 805 region (E-CAR 805) Project.
+Fellows would do in person outreach, through door to door flyering, community events such as EV showcases and ride and drives), tabling at broader community events (fairs, block parties, etc), presentations, and more, to multi family housing properties served by the The Equitable Charging Access for Renters in the 805 region (E-CAR 805) Project and other Electric Vehicle Outreach efforts UCSB is a partner on.
 This is a collaboration across three counties—San Luis Obispo, Santa Barbara, and Ventura—to expand electric vehicle charging access to low-income residents.
 There are 70 sites being served in total spread across the 3 counties.
 The goal of the outreach will be to let residents know about the new charging stations being installed, how to access the chargers, and also how to access financial support to purchase electric vehicles.
+Fellows in this program may also help to outreach to property owners to line up new locations for charging stations in the future.
+Ideally one of the two fellows will be able to have intermediate or above Spanish skills.
+Generally the fellows will be doing outreach together, so we don't need both to speak Spanish.

 Foodbank of Santa Barbara County